Deciphering Solar Magnetic Activity: The (Solar) Hale Cycle Terminator of 2021: Abstract

 \section{Abstract}

-McIntosh and colleagues identified an event in the solar timeline that appeared to play a role in how Sunspot Cycle 23 (SC23) transitioned into Sunspot Cycle 24 (SC24).
-The timeframe for this transition was rapid, taking place in as short as time as a solar rotation.
-M2014 inferred that the transition observed was a critical episode for the Sun's global-scale magnetic field that was being manifest in the spatially and temporally overlapping and magnetic systems belonging to the Sun's 22-year (Hale) magnetic cycle.
+We previously identified an event in the solar timeline that appeared to play a role in how Sunspot Cycle 23 (SC23) transitioned into Sunspot Cycle 24 (SC24).
+The timeframe for this transition was rapid, taking place over a very short time and perhaps in a time as short as a single solar rotation.
+Further, we inferred that the transition observed was a critical moment for the Sun's global-scale magnetic field as it was being manifest in the spatially and temporally overlapping magnetic systems belonging to the Sun's 22-year (Hale) magnetic cycle.
 These events have been dubbed as Hale Cycle terminations, or `terminators' for short.
-Further exploration revealed a relationship between terminator separation (as a measure of overlap in the Hale Cycles) and the upcoming sunspot cycle amplitude.
-McIntosh and colleagues extrapolated upon this relationship to identify the termination of the SC24 carrying Hale Cycle band in Mid-2020 and inferred that this would result in a very large Sunspot Cycle 25 (SC25).
-This paper presents observational analysis of the end of SC24 and the initial months of SC25 growth following a terminator that occurred in mid-December 2021 (approximately 12/13/2021).
-We use the December 2021 terminator to finalize the forecast of SC25 amplitude 184 ($\pm$17 with 95\% confidence, and $\pm$63 with 68\% confidence).
-Finally, we use other terminator-related superposed epoch analyses to project the timing of SC25 maxima in late 2023 to mid 2024.
+Subsequent exploration of the sunspot record revealed a relationship between terminator separation (as a measure of overlap in the Hale Cycles) and the upcoming sunspot cycle amplitude using a Hilbert transform.
+Finally, we extrapolated the contemporary sunspots data's Hilbert phase function to project the occurrence of the SC24 terminator in Mid-2020 and inferred that this would result in a large Sunspot Cycle 25 (SC25) amplitude.
+This paper presents observational evidence that the end of SC24 and the initial growth of SC25 followed a terminator that occurred in mid-December 2021 (approximately 12/13/2021).
+Using this December 2021 terminator identification we can finalize our earlier preliminary forecast of SC25 amplitude \-- anticipating a peak total monthly sunspot number of 184$\pm$17 with 68\% confidence, and 184$\pm$63 with 95\% confidence.
+Finally, we use other terminator-related superposed epoch analyses developed in parallel work we project the timing of SC25 sunspot maximum to occur between late 2023 to mid 2024.